A Treasured Holiday Tradition

 Last year’s services provided another warm memory for community members.
 “It snowed during Candlelight last year,” Danner recalls.
 “As we were walking out, recessing from the chapel, the back doors were open, and the Academic Mall was covered in snow.
 Walking out of this very meaningful, special service into this snowy white wintery wonderland was so glorious and so appropriate for the season.”

 This year’s Candlelight Services will be led by the Reverend Doctor R. Christian (“Chris”) Harrison ’73.
 The readers will include various Southwestern alumni: Reverend Doctor Roberto Gomez ’69, Reverend Milton Jordan ’62, Reverend Doctor Ken Peters ’67, Reverend Doctor Everette Schrum ’70, Reverend John McMullen ’67, Dr. Susan Peace Holley ’72, and Ann Norton Browne ’72.
 Choral and instrumental music is a significant element of each ceremony and will be provided by the Southwestern University Chorale and Singers, conducted by Dr. Beth Everett, visiting assistant professor of music.
-The organist is Pamela Gregory Rossman ’72, chapel organist and instructor of music, who has performed at Candlelight since she graduated from the University.
+The organist is Pamela Gregory Rossman ’72, chapel organist and instructor of music.
 The oboe will be played by music major Shelby Toliver ’22.